radiantlogic-v8/documentation-new/documentation/configuration/security/access-tokens.md

 ![Access Token for Configuration API](Media/config-api-token.jpg)

+>[!note]
+>Only access tokens for the configuration API can be revoked.
+The revocation must be done with an API call.
+The account used to call the API must have [Revoke Access Tokens permission](../../introduction/control-panel-overview).

 ## SCIMv2 API
 To configure an access token for calling the RadiantOne SCIMv2 API:
 1. Navigate to Control Panel > Admin > ACCESS TOKENS tab.